 How to send large files via Gmail

 Gmail automatically integrates with Google Drive, so you can send files up to 10GB through shareable links.
-Standard attachments, however, are capped at 25MB in total.
-That means if your file exceeds this limit — or if several attachments together pass 25MB — Gmail will automatically upload them to Drive instead.
-It’s seamless, secure, and ensures your message always gets through without triggering a “file too large” error.
+Standard attachments are capped at 25MB total.
+If your file exceeds that limit, or if several attachments together pass 25MB, Gmail will automatically upload them to Drive instead.

 Step 2: Click the Google Drive icon